alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 `https://{Subdomain}.auth.{Region}.amazoncognito.com/oauth2/authorize?response_type=code&redirect_uri=https://pitangui.amazon.com/api/skill/link/{Vendor ID}`
    - Replace {Subdomain} and {Region} with the values we noted earlier
    - Replace {Vendor ID} with your specific vendor ID for your Alexa development account.
-The easiest way to find this is to scroll down to the bottom of the account linking page.
-Your Vendor ID will be the final piece of information in the Redirect URI’s.
+The vendor ID is also available the bottom of the account linking page.
+Your Vendor ID will be the last item in the Redirect URI’s path.

 5. The Access Token URI will be made up of the following template (constructed URL – Access Token URI – is available in Key Parameters.xlsx file): `https://{Subdomain}.auth.{region}.amazoncognito.com/oauth2/token`